Camas High School: Demographics

-In the 2012/2013 school year, CHS had 1,893 students.
-50.8% were male while 49.2% were female.
-The student body this year was 0.4% American Indian/Alaskan Native, 6.4% Asian, 0.6% Pacific Islander, 1.2% Black, 5.9% Hispanic, 80.1% White, and 5.3% of two or more races.

 Academics

 CHS hosts a total of 156 total classes, as well as close to 15 different special education classes.

 All students are required to take four years of American English, two years of science, three years of mathematics, two arts classes, an occupational education class, and a physical education class.
 Incoming freshmen also take an orientation course to learn study, research, and technological skills, unless they are students in the school's Math, Science, and Technology Magnet Program.
 Students have the option of taking at-level courses, Pre-Advanced Placement, or regular Advanced Placement courses for many subjects in each grade level.

 CHS also hosts programs such as Advanced Placement (AP) classes, as well as the ability to take advanced classes at nearby Clark College through taking such exams as Running Start, which when completed, will provide college money and credit for students.
 Another program at Camas High School is the STEM (Science, Technology, Engineering, and Math) Magnet program.
 CHS also has developed a Robotics Magnet program, known as CamTech.

 Also supported is the Senior Project, which is a program completed by seniors in which students must apply skills they have learned to a culminating project and paper of, totaling at least 40 hours of work.
 Students often use this as a way to pursue their interests in individual projects or as job shadows of professionals in the community, or benefit their community through charity or community service work.
 Failure to complete the project and accompanying paper will result in the inability to graduate on time.